AntonioPennacchia/customer-analytics/insurance-customer-analytics/company-overview/business-context.md

 - Customer engagement level

 ---
 ## Sales & Distribution Channels

-Customers can purchase Wossist products through multiple channels, including:
+Customers can purchase Wossist products through multiple sales channels, including:

-- Digital channels
+- Website
-- Partnerships
+- Agency
-- Direct sales channels
+- Partner
+- Assisted Sales

+Each channel represents where the customer completes the quote and purchase process.

+Sales channels are distinct from marketing and customer engagement channels, which describe how customers are acquired, contacted or influenced before purchase.

 Understanding the contribution and performance of each channel is a key component of the customer analytics ecosystem.
 ---

 ## Business Objectives